12 Best PPC Platforms in 2025

 Most common PPC bidding models include:

-• Cost per acquisition: You pay for every acquisition (new leads or customers)
+• Cost per acquisition: You pay for every acquisition (new leads or customers).

-• Maximum clicks: You pay to get as many clicks as possible for a set price
+• Maximum clicks: You pay to get as many clicks as possible for a set price.

-• Cost per mille: You pay a fee for one thousand impressions
+• Cost per mille: You pay a fee for one thousand impressions.

-• Target impression share: You pay to position your ad on the page/ how you want your ad to be seen
+• Target impression share: You pay to position your ad on the page/ how you want your ad to be seen.

-Keep in mind that not all PPC websites or platforms offer the same bidding strategy options.
+Keep in mind that not every PPC platform or website offers the same bidding strategy options.
 Bidding strategies on PPC platforms can be automated or manual.

 Automated means you don’t have to manually update bids for certain keywords or keyword groups.
 Again, the choice depends on the number of campaigns you’re running and your goals.

 2. Targeting